How Is Gum Disease Treated?

 - Periodontal maintenance: Once your treatment is complete, we may recommend a periodontal maintenance program, which includes meticulous cleanings and monitoring of gum health every 3 – 4 months.
 These visits include dental exams, x-rays, and fluoride as needed and take the place of biannual prophylaxis (cleaning) visits.

 Depending on your needs, gum disease treatment may be performed over the course of one or several office visits.
 Our team will review how you can further benefit from care by altering, improving, or quitting certain habits, like smoking (which may intensify the effects of periodontal disease).
 Because periodontal treatments are customized according to the severity of the disease (and the needs of the patient), healing timeframes and instructions may vary.
-It is very important that you brush at least twice a day with fluoridated toothpaste, floss regularly to remove plaque accumulating between the teeth and gums, and visit Advanced Dentistry regularly for checkups and periodontal maintenance visits.
+It is very important that you brush at least twice a day with fluoridated toothpaste, floss regularly to remove plaque accumulating between the teeth and gums, and visit Advanced Dentistry in State College, PA, regularly for checkups and periodontal maintenance visits.

-Does Insurance Cover Treatment?
+Does Insurance Cover Gum Disease Treatment?

 Protect the Future of Your Smile